-If I had ever had a complaint about Office this feature has squashed all of that.
+If I had ever had a complaint about Office, this feature has squashed all of that.
 Constantly I am trying to put together a post in WordPress and have had the editor seem to have a mind of its own.
-I realized also that most of the time I usually put together my post in Word then copy and paste it over to the WordPress editor to publish.
+I also realized that most of the time I usually put together my post in Word then copy and paste it over to the WordPress editor to publish.
 Finding this feature has saved me a lot of headaches and initially only takes a minute or so to set it up and from then on you can publish straight from Word to your blog.

 Start by putting together your post in Word and once you are done click the File menu and instead of clicking Save or Save As, head down the menu to the Save and Send menu selection.

 Select the Publish as Blog Post menu selection than on the right-hand side hit the Publish as Blog Post button.

 From here you will be prompted to Register Now or Register Later.
 Select Register Now and then select your Blog Provider and click Next.

 Once you have clicked Next, you will be prompted with a dialog to enter your Blog URL.
 Here make sure you enter exactly as described in the dialog.